Email Editor

 Audit

-When you first open the Email Editor, you will see that the Audit tab shows a warning notification.
+When you first open the Email Editor, you see that the Audit tab shows a warning notification.
 The audit warning indicates that there are outstanding design actions that need to be complete for the email to be valid or legally compliant.

 The first warning that you see is a notice that all emails require a footer.
 The footer is a standard legal requirement that all emails must provide to allow people to unsubscribe from the email distribution.
 To make sure that you comply with this legal requirement, drag the Footer component onto the message design area.